JonathanGrossman/python_basics/11_strings.md

 You've seen strings in previous chapters.
 Stings are text.
 Letters, words, phrases, sentences, and paragraphs are examples of strings.
 You've printed them and added them to one another.
 Now are going to take a deeper look into how you can work with strings in Python.

-Although strings are easy to think of as just text, technically a string is a sequence of bytes.
+Although strings are easy to think of as just text, technically a string is an immutable sequence of bytes.
 Each byte represents a unicode character.
 Unicode is the standard for representing in code the letters, numbers, and other characters in human languages.
+Immutable means that you can't directly alter the string object in memory.
 It's okay to think of it as text.

 Write strings in your code by wrapping text with either double `""` or single `''` quotes.
 A string can have from zero to an unlimited number of characters (so long as the memory allows).
 Characters include letters, numbers, symbols, emojis, and more.
 For instance, `"Female Pants"`, `'Pants'`, `"0"`, and `u'\u2713'` (represents a checkmark `✓`) are valid strings.